Response Caching & Pipeline Status

 VaryByQueryKeys

-The delivery stats endpoint accepts from and to query parameters.
+The delivery performance endpoint accepts from and to query parameters.
 The cache must treat different date ranges as different cache entries:

 Without VaryByQueryKeys, a cached response for January could be served when the client requests February data.
 The VaryByQueryKeys property tells the middleware to include the specified query parameters in the cache key.